Ritikkumar23/XenonFrontend/README.md

-🌟 PropertyX - Modern property Finder 🌟
+🌟 PropertyX - Modern Property Finder 🌟

-Welcome to PropertyX, a cutting-edge property Finder! 🚀
+Welcome to PropertyX, a cutting-edge property finder designed to make your real estate search easy and efficient! 🚀

 ⚡ Key Features
 🔥 Blazing Fast – Built with cutting-edge technologies.